IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - some sort of riot happens at the saltwood docks (with automata?) gyrfalcon gets killed
 - riots against the Avizallo grove owners, or Giltstern itself?
-- blame kevarans for the murder, councillors demand reparations from Kevara? imminent war Raven starts tailing the PCs out of suspicion
+- blame kevarans for the murder, councillors demand reparations from Kevara? imminent war
+- Court in disagreement, won't remove the mask (why?)
+Raven starts tailing the PCs out of suspicion
 Danger in the Reservoirs
 - gyrfalcon was investigating this